 (b) Identify and give the telephone number of the officer or director of the Risk Retention Group who can be contacted for any information regarding the management of the insurance activities of the Group:

 Name: Telephone Number:

-List the name, address, telephone number and Federal Employer Identification Number (FEIN) of the company responsible for managing the insurance operations of the Risk Retention Group and the contact person at the company: (If none, answer none.)
+List the name, address, and telephone number of the company responsible for managing the insurance operations of the Risk Retention Group and the company contact person’s name, telephone number and email.
+(If none, answer none.)